fossasia/open-event-frontend/docs/installation/local.md

 #### Important Notes
  - Open Event Frontend supports [FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot) which is disabled for the development environment and is controlled by the flag `FASTBOOT_DISABLED` in the `.env` file.

-- **Only for Mac users** If while running `node scripts/l10n.js generate` you encounter `Get-Text Finding Error` or `Ember-l10n Missing Dependancies`.
+- **Only for Mac users** :- If while running `node scripts/l10n.js generate` you encounter `Get-Text Finding Error` or `Ember-l10n Missing Dependancies`.
-Please use this before running `node script again`:
+Please use this before running `node scripts/l10n.js generate` again :
 ```sh
 brew reinstall gettext
 brew link --force gettext